 One of them, Mr. Cooney, is the lawyer who just wrote to Mr. McCabe that he won't be prosecuted.

-Um the double standard is just incredible.
+The double standard is just incredible.

-She told Mr. Stone he wasn't prosecuted just for trying to be a political activist and support the president.
+And specifically what the judge said, which is what you alluded to, she told Mr. Stone he wasn't prosecuted just for trying to be a political activist and support the president.

 He was prosecuted for covering up for the president.

-She said, she said Roger Stone inserted himself in a pressing issue of the day.
+She said, she said, Roger Stone inserted himself in a pressing issue of the day.

 What are we talking about?